TasvirChi/clients-generator/sources/cli/README.md

 	kalcli med[TAB]
 	kalcli media l[TAB]
 	kalcli media list f[TAB]
-	kalcli media list filter:objectType=KalturaM[TAB]
+	kalcli media list filter:objectType=BorhanM[TAB]
-	kalcli media list filter:objectType=KalturaMediaEntryFilter
+	kalcli media list filter:objectType=BorhanMediaEntryFilter
 	...
 ```
-2. extractKs - parses a Kaltura session (KS) to its different fields.
+2. extractKs - parses a Borhan session (KS) to its different fields.
 3. generateKs - generates a KS.
-4. renewKs - useful to renew expired Kaltura sessions, generates a KS identical to the input KS with a 1 day expiry.
+4. renewKs - useful to renew expired Borhan sessions, generates a KS identical to the input KS with a 1 day expiry.
 5. logToCli - Parse an API log entry array of params into a kalcli command
-6. genIpHeader - generates a signed HTTP header that can be used to simulate access to the Kaltura API from a different source IP.
+6. genIpHeader - generates a signed HTTP header that can be used to simulate access to the Borhan API from a different source IP.

 *NOTE: when executing without arguments, all utilities display usage information including all available flags.*